 Awareness events with Belfast City Airport (May 2015) and Glentoran FC (January 2015)

 In August 2013 EBCDA launched the “Message of Hope” suicide awareness booklet which was distributed to homes across each Belfast.
 The booklet provides information on how we can all play a role in suicide prevention in our community and lists contact details for crisis services, counselling organisations and other relevant support providers including bereavement support.
 To date almost 50,000 copies of the booklet have been distributed across East Belfast.
 The latest version of the Message of Hope booklet is available to download here.

 Message of Hope Booklet Launch - August 2013

-EBCDA represents the views and needs of East Belfast relating to mental health and suicide on a number of bodies, both locally and regionally including: the Belfast Mental Health Rights Group, South & East Belfast Mental Health Community of Interest, the Belfast Protect Life Implementation Body (BPLIG), and the Northern Ireland Suicide Prevention Strategy Implementation Body (SSIB).
+EBCDA represents the views and needs of East Belfast relating to mental health and suicide on a number of bodies, both locally and regionally including: Healthy Living Centre Alliance Mental Health Working Group, South & East Belfast Mental Health Community of Interest, the Belfast Protect Life Implementation Body (BPLIG), and the Northern Ireland Suicide Prevention Strategy Implementation Body (SSIB).

 East Belfast Community Response Plan

 The East Belfast Community Response Plan (CRP) has been developed by several organisations and individuals with an interest in suicide prevention in East Belfast.
 It puts in place a plan to support people and communities following a suspected suicide.

 Whenever a suicide takes place it is important that individuals and communities are offered support.
 This can reduce the likelihood of further suicides taking place and also encourages people to seek help if they are finding it hard to cope.
 The CRP aims to deliver coordinated and effective support in response to each suspected suicide.
 Every response is different as it takes into account the particular circumstances of the death and those who have been impacted.

 Who is involved:

 There are several individuals and organisations involved in the development and delivery of the East Belfast: